-It seemed like a lifetime ago since Julius Perry — better known as “July” to pretty much everyone in western Orange County — first arrived in Ocoee.
-Thirty years prior the teenager hopped off the mule-drawn wagon after the multi-day trip from Travelers Rest, South Carolina.
-He was overflowing with enthusiasm about the opportunities post-Reconstruction era Florida would bring.
+It must have seemed like a lifetime ago to Julius “July” Perry since he first arrived in Ocoee.
+More than thirty years prior he hopped off that mule-drawn wagon after a multi-day trip from Travelers Rest, South Carolina.
+The teenager overflowed with enthusiasm for the opportunities post-Reconstruction era Florida would bring.

-Though the shadows of the Confederacy still lingered in Central Florida long into the 1900s, Ocoee was becoming the model for a post-slavery economically integrated Southern town.
+Though the shadows of the Confederacy still lingered in Central Florida long into the 1900s, pioneer Ocoee was a model of a post-slavery economically integrated Southern town.

 The next three decades went well for the Palmetto State transplants.
 Very well in fact.
 With a thriving black middle class beginning to emerge in Ocoee, these three friends were perhaps its most prosperous sons.
 By then each were owners of multiple large tracts of farmland on the north side of town and had attained a wealth and status coveted even by local whites.